clsync/clsync/README.md

             kqueue
                    kqueue(2) [FreeBSD, (Linux via libkqueue)]

+                   A  *BSD  kernel  event  notification  mechanism (inc. timer, sockets, files etc).

-                   kqueue  requires  an  open()  on  every watched file/dir.
+                   This monitor subsystem that cannot determine file creation event, but it  can  determine a directory where something happened.
+So clsync is have to rescan whole dir every time on any content change.
+Moreover, kqueue  requires  an  open()  on  every watched file/dir.
 But FreeBSD doesn't allow to open() symlink  itself  (without  follow)  and  it's highly  invasively  to open() pipes and devices.
 So clsync just won't